abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ### Pointed functors

+Finally, we can define pointed functors:

+{: .definition}

-Finally, the identity functor, together with all other functors to which the identity functor can be *naturally transformed* are called *pointed functors* (i.e. a functor is pointed if there exist a natural transformation from the identity functor to it).
+> The identity functor, together with all other functors to which the identity functor can be *naturally transformed* are called *pointed functors* (i.e. a functor is pointed if there exist a natural transformation from the identity functor to it).

 As we will see shortly, the list functor is a pointed functor.

 ![Pointed functor](../10_functors/pointed_functor.svg)

 We still haven't discussed what does it mean for one functor to be naturally transformed to another one (although the commuting diagram above can give you some idea), however, if we concentrate solely on the category of types in programming languages, then *a natural transformation is just a polymorphic function* e.g. this one is $a \to List\ a$, that preserves the structure of the types i.e. one for which this diagram commutes.

 ![Pointed functor in Set](../10_functors/pointed_functor_set.svg)

 In the case of this functor, the function in question is $a \to [\ a\ ]$ --- the function that puts every value in a "singleton" list.